sharathsrini/Semantic-Segmentation-for-Kitti-Dataset/README.md

 Based on my test on **4833** testing images.
-There are two scenarios where th current model does NOT perform well: (1) turning spot, (2) over-exposed area.

-One possible approach is to use white-balance techniques or image restoration methods to get the correct image.
+There are two scenarios where th current model does NOT perform well: (1) turning spot, (2) over-exposed area.One possible approach is to use white-balance techniques or image restoration methods to get the correct image.
 The other possible approach is to add more training data with over-exposed scenarios, and let the network to learn how to segment the road even under the over-expose scenarios.